 - Not as limiting as boxes in a feedback form

-- Can be more directed/focused as teacher needs to be concise as cannot reformulate (i.e. cannot delete and rewrite)
+- Can be more directed/focused as teacher needs to be concise (e.g. they cannot reformulate, delete or rewrite)

 - Provides fluidity and immediacy, portraying meaning through intonation and sentence stress